iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 The vulnerability can be mitigated by simply updating the `Azure.Identity` package to `1.10.2`.

-#### 2.2.2.4 `Microsoft.Data.SqlClient` – Unprotected storage of credentials

-> CVE-2024-0056: Microsoft.Data.SqlClient and System.Data.SqlClient SQL Data Provider Security Feature Bypass Vulnerability [@2cve2024]
->
-> CWE-420: Unprotected Alternate Channel [@2cwe2024]
->
-> Introduced through:
->
-> - `Microsoft.EntityFrameworkCore.SqlServer@7.0.12`
-> - `Microsoft.Data.SqlClient@5.1.1`
->
-> Severity: HIGH
->
-> Priority score: 375

-The `Microsoft.EntityFrameworkCore.SqlServer` is a package that serves as a database provider for Entity Framework Core to bs used with a Microsoft SQL Server and Azure SQL (through database migrations) [@2microsoftlearn2024].
-Entity Framework (EF) Core is a lightweight, extensible, open-source, and cross-platform of the popular Entity Framework technology, allowing .NET developers to dynamically work with databases using C# objects without the need for manual SQL queries that typically need to be written [@3microsoftlearn2024].

-This package, and its affected versions, are vulnerable to unprotected credential storage.
-In practicality, this means that an attacker can steal authentication credentials required for the database server through man-in-the-middle attacks between the SQL client and the SQL server.
-It can even occur if a secure connection is established over an encrypted channel such as TLS.

-To fix this, the `Microsoft.Data.SqlClient` can be updated or changed to the following versions: `2.1.7`, `3.1.5`, `4.0.5`, and `5.1.3`.

-#### 2.2.2.5 `System.Net.Http` – Denial of Service (DoS)

-> CVE-2017-0247 [@cve2017]
->
-> CWE-245: 7PK - Security Features [@3cwe2023]
->
-> Introduced through:
->
-> - `Microsoft.VisualStudio.Web.CodeGeneration.Design@7.0.11`
-> - `Microsoft.DotNet.Scaffolding.Shared@7.0.11`
-> - `Microsoft.CodeAnalysis.CSharp.Features@4.4.0`
-> - `Microsoft.CodeAnalysis.Features@4.4.0`
-> - `Microsoft.DiaSymReader@1.4.0`
-> - `NETStandard.Library@1.6.1`
-> - `System.Net.Http@4.3.0`
->
-> Severity: HIGH
->
-> Priority score: 375

-The `System.Net.Http` NuGet package serves as a programming interface for modern HTTP applications, including all the necessary HTTP components required to consume web services over HTTP [@2nuget2024].
-It allows HTTP components to be used by both clients and servers for understanding HTTP headers.

-Versions of this package that are affected are vulnerable to Denial of Service (DoS) attacks meaning that ASP.NET Core will fail to properly validate web requests.
-Attackers can use the `TestEncoder.EncodeCore` function in the `System.Text.Encodings.Web` package as part of `System.Net.Http` to trigger a denial of service attack by utilising a failure in code logic that incorrectly calculates the length of 4-byte characters in Unicode.

-The vulnerability can be remediated by updating or changing the `System.Net.Http` package to either version `4.1.2` or `4.3.2`.

-#### 2.2.2.6 `System.Net.Http` – Improper certificate validation

-> CVE-2017-0248 [@2cve2017]
->
-> CWE-287: Improper Authentication [@3cwe2024]
->
-> Introduced through:
->
-> - `Microsoft.VisualStudio.Web.CodeGeneration.Design@7.0.11`
-> - `Microsoft.DotNet.Scaffolding.Shared@7.0.11`
-> - `Microsoft.CodeAnalysis.CSharp.Features@4.4.0`
-> - `Microsoft.CodeAnalysis.Features@4.4.0`
-> - `Microsoft.DiaSymReader@1.4.0`
-> - `NETStandard.Library@1.6.1`
-> - `System.Net.Http@4.3.0`
->
-> Severity: HIGH
->
-> Priority score: 375

-Affected versions of the `System.Net.Http` are vulnerable to improper certificate validation.
-Attackers can therefore bypass taggings such as "Enhanced Security Usage" when an invalid certificate is presented for a specific use.

-The vulnerability can be avoided by updating or changing the `System.Net.Http` package to either version `4.1.2` or `4.3.2`.

-#### 2.2.2.7 `System.Net.Http` – Information exposure

-> CVE-2018-8292 [@cve2018]
->
-> CWE-200: Exposure of Sensitive Information to an Unauthorized Actor [@4cwe2023]
->
-> Introduced through:
->
-> - `Microsoft.VisualStudio.Web.CodeGeneration.Design@7.0.11`
-> - `Microsoft.DotNet.Scaffolding.Shared@7.0.11`
-> - `Microsoft.CodeAnalysis.CSharp.Features@4.4.0`
-> - `Microsoft.CodeAnalysis.Features@4.4.0`
-> - `Microsoft.DiaSymReader@1.4.0`
-> - `NETStandard.Library@1.6.1`
-> - `System.Net.Http@4.3.0`
->
-> Severity: HIGH
->
-> Priority score: 375

-The `System.Net.Http` package is vulnerable to information exposure, specifically HTTP authentication information from outbound requests that encounter an HTTP redirect.
-An attacker who manages to exploit this vulnerability can compromise the application further through the leaked information.

-This vulnerability can be mitigated by updating or changing the `System.Net.Http` package to the following versions: `2.0.20710`, `4.0.1-beta-23225` (although `beta` packages are not recommended – serves as a temporary fix), `4.1.4`, and `4.3.4`.

-#### 2.2.2.8 `System.Text.RegularExpressions` – Regular Expression Denial of Service (ReDoS)

-> Introduced through:
->
-> - `Microsoft.VisualStudio.Web.CodeGeneration.Design@7.0.11`
-> - `Microsoft.DotNet.Scaffolding.Shared@7.0.11`
-> - `Microsoft.CodeAnalysis.CSharp.Features@4.4.0`
-> - `Microsoft.CodeAnalysis.Features@4.4.0`
-> - `Microsoft.DiaSymReader@1.4.0`
-> - `NETStandard.Library@1.6.1`
-> - `System.Net.Http@4.3.0`
-> - `System.Text.RegularExpressions@4.3.0`
->
-> Severity: HIGH
->
-> Priority score: 375

-`System.Text.RegularExpressions` is an implementation of a regular expressions (RegEx) engine [@3nuget2024], which is an engine that takes a sequence of characters and returns a matching pattern text.

-RegEx engines, such as this one, are commonly vulnerable to Regular Expression Denial of Service (ReDoS) attacks due to the improper processing of RegEx strings.
-It means that an attacker relies on the fact that a large majority of ReGex engine implementations may reach rare but extreme cases that cause them to function very slowly, at an exponential rate [@2owasp2024].
-An attacker can therefore use a program or tool to manipulate RegEx engines to enter such states, causing them to hang for a very long time.

-The vulnerability for this package is addressed through its subsequent version update of `4.3.1`.

-#### 2.2.2.9 `System.Net.Http` – Privilege escalation

-> CVE-2017-0249 [@3cve2017]
->
-> CWE-269: Improper Privilege Management [@5cwe2023]
->
-> Introduced through:
->
-> - `Microsoft.VisualStudio.Web.CodeGeneration.Design@7.0.11`
-> - `Microsoft.DotNet.Scaffolding.Shared@7.0.11`
-> - `Microsoft.CodeAnalysis.CSharp.Features@4.4.0`
-> - `Microsoft.CodeAnalysis.Features@4.4.0`
-> - `Microsoft.DiaSymReader@1.4.0`
-> - `NETStandard.Library@1.6.1`
-> - `System.Net.Http@4.3.0`
->
-> Severity: HIGH
->
-> Priority score: 365

-This affected versions of the `System.Net.Http` package leave it vulnerable to privilege escalation due to the improper sanitisation of any web requests.
-Privilege escalation is a type of attack in which an attacker can gain access elevated resource access that is normally restricted to the average application user.

-The versions `4.1.2` and `4.3.2` of the `System.Net.Http` properly resolve this vulnerability.

-#### 2.2.2.10 `Microsoft.IdentityModel.JsonWebTokens` and `System.IdentityModel.Tokens` – Resource exhaustion

-> Introduced through:
->
-> - `Microsoft.EntityFrameworkCore.SqlServer@7.0.12`
-> - `Microsoft.Data.SqlClient@5.1.1`
-> - `Microsoft.IdentityModel.JsonWebTokens@6.24.0` and `System.IdentityModel.Tokens.Jwt@6.24.0`
->
-> Severity: MEDIUM
->
-> Priority score: 340

-Both packages which have versions that are affected are vulnerable to resource extensions when processing JSON Web Encryption (JWE) tokens that have a high compression ratio.
-An attacker then therefore utilise this to cause excessive memory location and processing time during the decompression phase leading to an eventual denial-of-service.
-However, this is only a possible exploit if the attacker has access to the Microsoft Entra ID's (IDP) registered public encrypt key.

-The updated versions for both packages, i.e. `5.7.0`, `6.34.0`, and `7.1.2`, patch this vulnerability.

-#### 2.2.2.11 System.Net.Http – Authentication bypass

-> CVE-2017-0256 [@4cve2017]
->
-> CWE-20: Improper Input Validation [@6cwe2023]
->
-> Introduced through:
->
-> - `Microsoft.VisualStudio.Web.CodeGeneration.Design@7.0.11`
-> - `Microsoft.DotNet.Scaffolding.Shared@7.0.11`
-> - `Microsoft.CodeAnalysis.CSharp.Features@4.4.0`
-> - `Microsoft.CodeAnalysis.Features@4.4.0`
-> - `Microsoft.DiaSymReader@1.4.0`
-> - `NETStandard.Library@1.6.1`
-> - `System.Net.Http@4.3.0`
->
-> Severity: MEDIUM
->
-> Priority score: 265

-The ASP.NET Core HTTP framework, through the `System.Net.Http` NuGet package, does not properly sanitise the "Web Request Handler" component.
-This means that attackers can spoof and mimic legitimate HTTP web requests and therefore use this to bypass the application's authentication framework.

-The vulnerability is addressed in versions `4.1.2` and `4.3.2` of the `System.Net.Http` library.

 ## 2.3 Dynamic Application Security Testing (DAST)

 ### 2.3.1 Methodology